I’ll start off by saying this-

 - Topping compounds are there for sealing concrete cracks.
 They feature very high adhesion and low shrink ability, making them the ideal options for multi-layer partitions.
 Also, they do feature a significant amount of crack resistance, which also allows them to be the top choice for joint tape embedding in the early stages of joint mending.

-- For highly humid conditions, you’d want to get your hands on some quick setting compound.
+- For high humidity, you’d want to get your hands on some quick setting compound.
 These types of compounds are really useful if you want to get the job done quickly.
-By this, we mean if you want to apply multiple coatings on the same day, then you may want to go this route.
+By this, we mean if you want to apply multiple thin coats on the same day, then you may want to go this route.

 - Overall, like any other sane person out there, we would ask you to go the all-purpose route.
 But depending on the use case, you may want to get going with any of the other options if the situation requires it.